 Make sure your tagline provides a picture of what you do.
 Branding is all about clarity.
 Most people try to be too cute.
 For example, Lexus's old tagline, "Pursuit of Perfection," connects with their audience of high achievers who are literally pursuing perfection.
 What Lexus is signaling is that their car provides the visual evidence that you as the driver are pursuing perfection.

 6. Describe Who You Are

 You shouldn't worry about being cool or edgy with your tagline.
 Your goal should be a tagline that encapsulates in a few words the best of what your company is.
 What is it about your product that will make people's lives better?
 Now, evoke that with supreme economy.
 This is not easy to do.
 That is why there are copywriters. --Danny Boice, Speek

 7. Require a Double Take

 A good slogan gets engrained in consumers' heads the first time they are exposed to it.
 A good example of this is a local air conditioning company that uses controversy for its tagline: "Your wife is hot."
-CITGO grabs attention by leveraging the play on words "Fueling Good."
+Citgo grabs attention by leveraging a play on words: "Fueling Good."
 The same goes for an energy company that kills two birds with one slogan: "Changing the Current." --Logan Lenz, Endagon

 8. Keep It Short and Simple